matthewkrieger/MGKConfigurationManager/README.md

 `static MGKConfigurationManager settings = new MGKConfigurationManager(new string[] { "LocalSecrets", "GlobalSecrets", "GlobalSettings" });`

-As stated above, MGKConfigurationManager imports all settings and secrets into a single, flat namespace where key name uniqueness is a requirement.
-Values can be retrieved as follows:
+MGKConfigurationManager imports all settings and secrets - regardless of the source as stated above - into a single, flat namespace.
+Key name uniqueness is a requirement.
+Values are retrieved as follows:

 `settings.AppSettings["My_setting_or_secret_name"]);`

+Requests for non-existent key names return an empty string.